EN-IH-WDPT-JUN21/Stolen-Name-LBL-Trucking-Company-Homework-2/README.md

 <img alt="information display example" src="https://github.com/EN-IH-WDPT-JUN21/Stolen-Name-LBL-Trucking-Company-Homework-2/blob/Natalia/Screenshots/output%20screen.png">

-Our uniform UI throught allows the user to easily find and understand information.
+Our uniform UI throughout allows the user to easily find and understand information.
 We also introduced various colours to allow the user to separate blocks of information from one another.
 For example, all error methods are displayed in red colour.